-To be eligible for the Zell Miller Scholarship, you must fill out the GSFAPPS or FAFSA application and must have at least a 3.7 HOPE GPA and a minimum score of 1200 on the math and reading portions of the SAT, or a minimum composite score of 26 on the ACT in a single test administration.
+To be eligible for the Zell Miller Scholarship, you must fill out the GSFAPPS or FAFSA application and must have at least a 3.7 HOPE GPA and a minimum score of 1200 on the math and reading portions of the SAT, or the equivalent score on the ACT in a single test administration.
 You may also be considered for the scholarship as a graduate from an eligible high school or accredited high school program with Valedictorian or Salutatorian honors.